michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 >* Integrity constraints (rules that dictate what can be entered or edited)
 >* Security constraints

-If you are new to SQL and you want to have a possibilty to "look into" a SQLite database check out the leightweight and open source GUI [SQLiteStudio](https://sqlitestudio.pl/).
+If you are new to SQL and you want to have a possibility to "look into" a SQLite database check out the lightweight and open source GUI [SQLiteStudio](https://sqlitestudio.pl/).
 <br>
-To connect R to a database management system (DBMS) we need the [`DBI`-package](https://dbi.r-dbi.org/) and [`RSQLite`-package](https://rsqlite.r-dbi.org/).
+To connect R to the database management system (DBMS) SQLite we need the [`DBI`-package](https://dbi.r-dbi.org/) and [`RSQLite`-package](https://rsqlite.r-dbi.org/).
 If you not have done it already go ahead and install the `RSQLite`-package.
 This will automatically install the `DBI`-package.
 For detailed information on the `DBI` functions we will use, see the [DBI - Reference](https://dbi.r-dbi.org/reference/).

 ### Creating (or opening a connection to) a Database
 With the function `dbConnect` you create a database file or open a connection to an already existing database.